Singing for health videos (recorded during the global Covid pandemic, 2020-22)

 Singalong videos for recording yourself singing along with:

-Photos and videos can be sent to Penny at singlouderthanguns@gmail.com any time from now until March 31st, 2022.
+Photos and videos can be sent to Penny at singlouderthanguns@gmail.com.

 Seaside Song